thegangtechnology/exco/README.md

   - `right_of` fetch the value to the right of the cell labeled in `find`
   - `below_of` fetch the value to beneath of the cell labeled in `find`

-### `search_below_of`
-Searches for non-empty cell below of the cell with the given label.

-Parameters:
-- `label` label to match.
-- `max_empty_row_search` Indicates the maximum number of rows to search for non-empty cell below of label.

 ## Assumption